ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

 :::tip
 The ngrok Ingress Controller requires:
-- The authtoken to launch connections from ngrok's points of presence to your k8s cluster.
+- The authtoken to launch connections between ngrok's points of presence and your k8s cluster.
 - The API key to set ngrok edge configurations for your k8s cluster
 :::